douglaswaugh/blog-posts/duplication-and-abstraction.md

 * It looks as though Code Complete might have something to say on the matter.
 I've never read it, and we've got a copy!
 * Perhaps I need to research what an abstraction is.

-[A Long Look Down the Road (paywall)]: http://online-training.jbrains.ca/courses/wbitdd-01/lectures/140743 "A Long Look Down the Road (paywall)"
+[A Long Look Down the Road (paywall)]: http://online-training.jbrains.ca/courses/wbitdd-01/lectures/140743
-[The World's Best Intro to TDD]: http://www.jbrains.ca/training/the-worlds-best-introduction-to-test-driven-development/ "The World's Best Intro to TDD"
+[The World's Best Intro to TDD]: http://www.jbrains.ca/training/the-worlds-best-introduction-to-test-driven-development/
-[97 Things Every Programmer Should Know]: http://programmer.97things.oreilly.com/wiki/index.php/Contributions_Appearing_in_the_Book "97 Things Every Programmer Should Know"
+[97 Things Every Programmer Should Know]: http://programmer.97things.oreilly.com/wiki/index.php/Contributions_Appearing_in_the_Book
-[The Single Responsibility Principle]: https://8thlight.com/blog/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html "The Single Responsibility Principle"
+[The Single Responsibility Principle]: https://8thlight.com/blog/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html